 - Leverage effective catalog cloning and create localized variants.
 Doing so will mean so your product catalog matches the requirements of each sales channel and help expand your reach

 Overall, following these best practices will improve workflow while also ensuring your product catalog is optimized for an improved user experience.

 For most businesses, nothing is worse for product catalog management than low-quality incomplete product information.
 Likewise, insufficient data poses risks that infringe on your eCommerce strategy, as well as the ability to enhance it.

 The only way to keep product information reliable in terms of quality is to collect up-to-date information in a consistent fashion.
 In other words, it’s the best way to build trust and create repeat customer purchases.

 Defining categories makes it easier for customers to find what they need and it also improves efficiencies in product additions.
-Aside from clear, easy-to-understand categorization, you have to include all relevant attributes such as:
+Aside from clear, easy-to-understand categorization, you must include all relevant attributes, such as:

 Information should be relevant and answer the logical questions a customer might have prior to making a purchase.
 In addition, it should be readily available to the customer within seconds.